v1t3ls0n/assembler-openu-project/README.md

-If the assembler encouter label operand that is not within the symbol table and is not external it yields an error message and then continues to check the rest of the code in order to discover all errors of this kind and report them (it is the only kind of error that can appear in second run stage since any other type of error already been reported in the previous stages by now prevented the assembler from entering the second run stage) and in this case the assembler will finish second run but will not export any files.
+If the assembler encouter label operand that is not within the symbol table and is not external it yields an error message and then continues to check the rest of the code in order to discover all errors of this kind and report them (it is the only kind of error that can appear in second run stage since any other type of error already been reported in the previous stages by now and has already prevented the assembler from entering the second run stage) and in this case the assembler will finish second run but will not export any files.

  #### 5) Export (generate files):